-“Toxic stress is really just the accumulation of microaggressions, where people consistently are treating you as threatening, or undermining your accomplishments, or diminishing your contributions,” Fleming said, “combined with other structural types of bias, like redlining — a form of discrimination in terms of housing access, the ability to buy housing, or the ability to obtain home loans.”
+“Toxic stress is really just the accumulation of microaggressions, where people consistently are treating you as threatening, or undermining your accomplishments, or diminishing your contributions,” Marea said, “combined with other structural types of bias, like redlining — a form of discrimination in terms of housing access, the ability to buy housing, or the ability to obtain home loans.”

 Such habitual microaggressions negatively affect the body, sending it into a chronic stress mode — a key risk factor for early labor and other poor birth outcomes, including low birth weight infants, according to the Midwives Alliance of North America.

 When the health disparities among black women are not as simple as early prenatal care, the solution can seem complex and daunting.
 Research experts recommend recognizing black women as part of the solution, including more representation in the nursing field, which can help improve health equity.

 While more research is being conducted on the best way to utilize minority nurses to effectively reduce disparities, success stories already show the importance of cultural awareness in health care.

 A movement of black midwives in major cities has started to work toward reducing maternal and infant mortality in the African-American community.